-10. Be a litter bug
+10. Be a litterbug

 Look, I don’t even know why you’d want to litter, especially in a place as spectacularly beautiful as Canada, but it does happen.
 We stopped in the middle of nowhere to eat our lunch and take some photos of the mountains and as we got out of the car and walked a few feet into the wildflowers we came across a discarded, dirty diaper.
 What the heck!
-Not only is bad for the environment, it’s a potential hazard for wildlife too (as discussed in #3 and #5).
-Be sure to place all your trash in garbage bins, take it with you and pick up any rubbish you see in places you visit.
+Not only is bad for the environment, but it’s also a potential hazard for wildlife too (as discussed in #3 and #5).
+Be sure to place all your trash in garbage bins, take it with you and pick up any rubbish you see in the places you visit.

 11. Go out on a glacier without sunscreen

 This item could also be titled ‘RIP Nose.’
 I, stupidly, went hiking on the Athabasca Glacier for three hours without putting on sunscreen.
 Yes, you’re right, it does seem like a pretty simple thing but my big, dumb, Aussie butt forgot that cold weather can still equal sunburn.
 Luckily for me, it was very windy that day and I wrapped most of my face up in a scarf to avoid windburn, popped on a beanie and wore my sunglasses.
 But, you guys, my poor nose… it was out there taking the full brunt of the burn.
 Twas red for days.